 However, it’s important to not let the high-income cohort skew the entire story.
 When we investigate where consumers are going, we see they’re going more places and leaving the house more frequently—not less as assumed.

 Changing consumer values have garnered a great deal of attention in recent years.
-Much has been said and written about how consumers seem increasingly focused on where products are sourced from, child labor in product development, supply chain transparency, sustainability, and other ethical matters.
-There’s also a view that consumers are increasingly drawn to products that are personalized.
+Much has been said and written about how consumers seem increasingly focused on where products are sourced from, child labour in product development, supply chain transparency, sustainability, and other ethical matters.
+There’s also a view that consumers are increasingly drawn to products that are personalised.
 But are these factors determining their decision-making process?

 To this end, the survey helped us understand the changing consumer value set.
 We found that consumers still look to value, product, and convenience as the overwhelmingly important attributes while making decisions (figure 9).
 This finding is in line with the values that have been held by generations of US consumers.

 This preference holds true no matter how we slice the data—along the lines of age or income.
-Consumers across the board prioritize price, product, and convenience the most while evaluating purchasing options while alignment with core values and personalization matter the least in their retail experience.
+Consumers across the board prioritise price, product, and convenience the most while evaluating purchasing options while alignment with core values and personalisation matter the least in their retail experience.
 Even high-income millennials, who may be the outliers, follow this trend.

 While what matters to consumers may not have changed significantly, we must remember that the marketplace today is a competitive battlefield.
 What is convenient or what offers value is relative, and hence these parameters are likely constantly changing in the mind of the consumer.

 An analysis of the data and trends across demographics and consumer behavior brings to the surface a nuanced reality: The consumer is changing, but not necessarily in the ways we usually hear or think of.